 The second day of the ceremony involved David, Tim and another Australian scientist Dr Tyrone Lavery gifting three more pigs.
-In exchange, strings of traditional Kwaio shell money was given to the three Australians to pass on to the Australian people, as compensation for the Australians who were killed in the massacre.
+In exchange, traditional Kwaio shell money was given to the three Australians to pass on to the Australian people, as compensation for the Australians who were killed in the massacre.
 The gift is now housed in the archives of the Australian Museum in Sydney.

 Road to discovery